chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 7. Beautiful widget for the dashboard to keep an eye on things.
 Get quick analytic with trends over 24 hours.

 == Changelog ==

+= 2.0.1.6 =
+* Important Note: This release brings a lot of changes to the code - let me know if something goes wrong: [http://wpcerber.com/support/](http://wpcerber.com/support/).
+You can roll back to the last stable version here: http://wpcerber.com/download/
+* New: Added Reason column on the Lockouts screen which will display cause of blocking particular IP.
+* New: Added Hardening WP with options: disable XML-RPC completely, disable user enumeration, disable feeds (RSS, Atom, RSD).
+* New: Added Custom email address for notifications.
+* New: Added Dutch and Czech translations.
+* New: Added Quick info about IP on Activity tab.
+* Update: Removed option 'Allow whitelist in Citadel mode'.
+Now this whitelist is enabled by default all the time.
+* Update: For notifications on the multisite istallation the admin email address from the Network Settings wil be used.
+* Fixed Bug: Disable wp-login.php doesn't work for subfolder installation.
+* Fixed Bug: Custom login URL doesn't work without trailing slash.
+* Fixed Bug: Any request to wp-signup.php reveal hidden Custom login URL.

+= 1.9 =
+* Code refactoring and cleaning up.
+* Unlocalized strings was localized.

 = 1.8.1 =
 * Fixed minor bug: no content (empty cells) in the custom colums added by other plugins on the Users screen in the Dashboard.